pearcej/cppds/_sources/BasicDS/InfixPrefixandPostfixExpressions.rst

    Figure 9: Converting A \* B + C \* D to Postfix Notation

-In order to code the algorithm in C++, we will use a map called ``prec`` to hold the precedence values for the operators.
+In order to code the algorithm in C++, we will use a hash map called ``prec`` to hold the precedence values for the operators which will be implemented with an unordered map.
-(This works similarly to a dictionary data type from Python.)
-This map will map each operator char to an integer that can be compared against the precedence levels of other operators (we have arbitrarily used the integers 3, 2, and 1).
+This hash map will map each operator char to an integer that can be compared against the precedence levels of other operators (we have arbitrarily used the integers 3, 2, and 1).
 The left parenthesis will receive the lowest value possible.
 This way any operator that is compared against it will have higher precedence and will be placed on top of it.
-Line 18 (Line 15 in python) defines the operands to be any upper-case character or digit.
+Line 18 defines the operands to be any upper-case character or digit.
 The complete conversion function is shown in :ref:`ActiveCode 1 <lst_intopost>`.